Leonidas1028/Active-Directory/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Use your Azure account and make a resource group.
 Next create a virtual machine with windows servers 2022 datacenter: Azure Edition, make sure it has 2vcpus.
 Name the virtual machine DC-1(Domain Controller 1).
 After it has been created change the NIC private IP Address to static by going to the network,click the NIC name, Click IP-Configurations,lastly click IP Address and change to static.Lastly create another virtual machine as a regular operating system and call it client 1.
-When creating client 1 put it in the same resource group as DC-1 and use Windows 10 as the operating system, the size of the operating system should be 2 vcpus.
+When creating Client 1 put it in the same resource group as DC-1 and use Windows 10 as the operating system, the size of the operating system should be 2 vcpus.
 Next, put Client-1 in the same virtual network as DC-1.
 Login to Client-1 and DC-1 on separate Remote Desktop Connection programs using their unique public IP Addresses.
 Now you're logged in to both DC-1 and Client-1.
 </p>
 <br />